The Burren Ireland Day 3 of our Road trip continues …

 On one side is the rugged sea, and on the other, harsh plains of freeze burned grass.

 We continue our drive, and as we do, we find a whole new Ireland.
 The local guy at the pub tells us to hit the ocean road, and as we do we see an incredible amount of really old homes – like this one!
 Stone walls are everywhere.
 Held together with nothing.
-Life tells a story of farmers, and shepherds who placed stone upon stone as the worked the freezing fields.
+Life tells a story of farmers, and shepherds who placed stone upon stones as they worked the freezing fields.

 The coast road is deserted.
 Life feels as though an atomic bomb has gone off, and destroyed all bar us.

 This area really needs a week to explore – not half a day.
-We rush in and out the car like mad tourists as we discover so many beautiful places.
+We rush in and out of the car like mad tourists as we discover so many beautiful places.

 There are also caves to visit and a cheese factory, but we got to both of these and missed a tour, and the cheese factory was closed for Winter.
 Darn – that would have been very educational!